gaolin1/ID_submission/README.md

   * Location or department line graphs will also display.
   * **NOTE** yellow dashed line indicates weighted sum of all selected data.

-to stop the program, use "control + c" in terminal to stop the program
+to stop the web program, use "control + c" in terminal to stop the program